Kuuuube/Circular_Area/wiki/FAQ.md

 ### 3. Circular Area has lots of distortion.
 Wouldn't that make it harder to use?

-The distortion is by design and without this distortion, there would be no benefits to using a circular area.
+The distortion is by design, and without this distortion there would be no benefits to using a circular area.

-It may look hard to use but, it's easier than it appears.
+It may look hard to use, but it's easier than it appears.
 See below:

 <br>